nerdcoding/angular-presentation/readme.md

 ### Use Application

-Open a web browser und use the application with the url `http://127.0.0.1:8080/angular/app/example.html`.
+Open a web browser and use the application with the url `http://127.0.0.1:8080/angular/app/example.html`.

+Anymore the REST service could be invoked with a HTTP GET request on the URL `http://127.0.0.1:8080/angular/rest/grocery`.